 Functional educational level assessment scores do not expire, so retesting is not required.
 Although, individuals may be retested to determine whether there is an improvement in basic skills after participation in educational components.

-Boards must be aware that Workforce Solutions Office staff is not required to administer functional educational level assessments to the following:
+Workforce Solutions Office staff is not required to administer functional educational level assessments to the following:

 Individuals who receive an earned income deduction (EID) from HHSC (These individuals are employed for 30 hours per week and earn at least $700 per month.
 They receive TANF only for a four-month period.)

 Individuals who receive a hardship exemption after their time limits expire.
-(HHSC’s automated system only accepts TABE scores and adjusts the time-limited benefits tier for individuals whose time-limited benefits have not expired.)
+(HHSC’s automated system only accepts assessment scores and adjusts the time-limited benefits tier for individuals whose time-limited benefits have not expired.)

 Exempt Choices-eligible individuals who volunteer to participate